icerockdev/codelabs.kmp.icerock.dev/src/kmm-icerock-onboarding/lesson-1/kmm-icerock-onboarding-1-en.md

 It provides the ability to set breakpoints in Kotlin code from Xcode:
 ![xcode kotlin breakpoint](assets/xcode-kotlin-breakpoint.png)

-To install you should just download [current version from master] (https://github.com/touchlab/xcode-kotlin/archive/refs/heads/main.zip), unzip and run
+To install you should just download [current version from master](https://github.com/touchlab/xcode-kotlin/archive/refs/heads/main.zip), unzip and run

 ```bash
 ./setup.sh